rhodesch/project-oriented-workflow/README.md

 source start_Rstudio.sh
 ```

 Alternatively, the excellent Jupyter package and dependcies were installed into the current conda environment.
-Rstudio shortcuts were also set during IRkernel setup.
-To use R in Jupyter:
+To use R in Jupyter, start Jupyter server and select the R kernal in the Notebooks section:

 ```
 jupyter-lab